 Exchange program participants pay their regular Tulane tuition plus a $1200 study abroad fee but do not pay Reily Center, Health Center or Student Activities fees.
 Housing is not charged by Tulane University but rather paid directly to the housing provider abroad.
 Students are responsible for additional expenses, including international airfare, passport, visa, meals, local transportation, books and supplies, and personal expenses.
 See the budget sheet for more information.

 Exchange students can apply for accommodation in Bocconi Residence Halls when applying for the exchange program.
 University housing is not guaranteed and is processed on a first-come first-served basis.
 According to the International Student Desk at Bocconi, while housing is limited if a student "applies immediately they are likely to get a place."
-There are seven residence halls.
-Full details are available at www.ir.unibocconi.eu/housingisd.
+Pay close attention to when applications open and apply immediately if you wish to live in the residence halls!

-NOTE: Dates are approximate.
-Fall 2018 academic calendar to be confirmed.
-An optional Italian crash course will be offered August - September.
-Orientation (mandatory) will take place early September.
-Classes end late December.
-Since students may sit their exams at Bocconi only and during the official examination sessions, we strongly suggest that departures are not planned before the earliest departure date.
+NOTE: All dates are subject to change.
+An optional Italian crash course will be offered late Jan-early Feb, 2020.
+Orientation (mandatory) will take place early February 2020.
+Earliest departure date is end of May, 2020.
+Since students may sit their exams at Bocconi only and during the official examination sessions, we strongly suggest that departures are not planned before this date.
 Please see Bocconi's academic calendar for more information.